codeandjoy/SGE/src/Logic/README.md

 To code physics using SGE you must use the `Entity` object that contains the `Sprite` and `MotionUnit`.

-`MotionUnit` contains certain physical properties that can be used in computation functions.
+`MotionUnit` contains physical properties that can be used in computation functions to simulate physics.

 <br>